Last Updated 3/26/2019

 I've been programming for longer than I can remember.
 Many of my old projects have been lost to the sands of time, but a few yet remain.
 My most recent projects are the ones that I'm the most proud of, and you can find more details about then below.
-I built all but one of these projects by myself from the ground up.
+I built most of these projects by myself from the ground up.

 Originally intended to compete with CamelCamelCamel and other established Amazon price trackers, Pricer Pro has since pivoted into being a general affiliate marketing website.
 Pricer Pro is a profitable website that showed me I could have a future as professional web developer.